Euclidean domains with no multiplicative norms: Introduction

 Readers may have seen Euclidean domains defined using a slightly different definition, perhaps with the Euclidean norm defined on $0$ (just as some authors allow the zero polynomial to have a degree).
 As shown in \cite{AF}, any such minor discrepancy causes no problems.

-The historical reason for mapping to $\N$ is to take advantage of the fact that it possesses a well-ordering $<$, which was used to define the Euclidean norm.
+The historical reason for mapping to $\N$ is to take advantage of the fact that it possesses a well-ordering $<$, which was used in the defining condition for the Euclidean norm.
 In the definition above, if we replace $(\N,<)$ by an arbitrary well-ordered set $(I,<)$, we get the class of \emph{transfinite Euclidean domains}, with their corresponding Euclidean norms.
 There are transfinite Euclidean domains that possess no $(\N,<)$-valued Euclidean norms.
 In fact, for each ordinal $\alpha$, there is a transfinite Euclidean domain such that the images of its Euclidean norms must each have length larger than $\alpha$.
 For more information on this topic, the reader is directed to \cite{NielsenEuclid} and the references therein.

 It has been a longstanding open problem whether or not every Euclidean domain has a \emph{multiplicative} Euclidean norm, meaning that the image of $\varphi$ is in (a well-ordered subset of) a monoid $(M,\cdot,1)$ and